Bristol Museum & Art Gallery is open!

 There is no booking fee.
 Entry remains free – although donations are always welcome!

-Time slots are available two weeks in advance.
+We release new time slots on a weekly basis.
 This helps us to manage cancellations and respond to any changes in Government regulations.
-New time slots are released on a weekly basis.

 After booking, you will receive an email confirmation that you will need to show us when you arrive.
 You don’t need to print it – just show it to us on your mobile phone.